Ekkehard-Schulze/indoor-climate-logger/README.md

 ---------------------

-On Linux systems this Python script uses the Linux kernel driver for temperature readings.
+On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for temperature readings.

 The 1-Wire bus enables multiple temperature sensors on a single long cable.